Angelo Frasca, Niles, Ohio

 In lieu of flowers, the family requests contributions be made in Angelo’s name to Ohio Living Home Health & Hospice, 6715 Tippecanoe Road, Building E, Suite 201, Canfield, Ohio.

-Arrangements were entrusted to the Holloway-Williams Funeral Home, 611 Robins Avenue, Niles.
+Arrangements were entrusted to the Holloway-Williams Funeral Home and Cremation Services, 611 Robbins Avenue, Niles.
 330-625-2422.
 Visit www.hollowaywilliamsfuneralhome.com to send condolences to the Frasca family.

+To send flowers to the family or plant a tree in memory of Angelo Frasca, please visit our floral store.